 Many of us might not realise that Robotics is part of our everyday life and have been for quite some time.
 Some examples of these include:

-Defense: Surveillance Robots are the most popular robots used by the defense forces. robots can be used freely in dangerous places without putting human life at risk such as to survey areas where there might be land mines.
+Surveillance Robots are the most popular robots used by the defense forces.
+Robots can be used freely in dangerous places without putting human life at risk.
+Such as to survey areas that might contain land mines.

 Industrial Robotics in the 21st Century:

-Both Commercial and industrial robots are now in widespread use, throughout many industries in areas such as Manufacturing, Assembly, Packing & Picking, transport, space and laboratory work.
+Both Commercial and industrial robots are now in widespread use.
+In many industries in areas such as Manufacturing, Assembly, Packing & Picking, transport, space and laboratory work.
 These robots can perform many jobs with greater accuracy and reliability than humans.
 Robots are used for jobs which are too dirty, repetitive, dangerous or dull to be suitable for humans.

 We at OB Design and Engineering aim to be at the forefront of robotics applications in Irish Industries.
-If you would like to lean more about Robotics and how we can implement robots and Cobots into your work place please do not hesitate to contact us for more information at email@example.com.
+If you would like to lean more about Robotics and how we can implement robots and Cobots into your work place, please do not hesitate to contact us for more information. firstname.lastname@example.org.